 A quick pathfinder for our time in James

-To help you make the most of James, here’s a simple roadmap to carry with you as you read.
+Here is a simple roadmap for your reading.
 We’ll trace five themes: trials and mature joy; hearing and doing; mercy over favoritism; faith and works in harmony; and a wise life shaped by humility, speech, and prayer.
 Along the way, we’ll pause with short Scripture portions and practical examples that fit everyday rhythms.
-If you want to linger more carefully in the text, this inductive Bible study for everyday life can help you listen well to what James is saying.
+If you want to linger more carefully in the text, this inductive Bible study for everyday life

 Picture a small workshop where tools are within reach and sawdust carries the scent of work well done.
 James sets up a space like that for the soul—sturdy truths, close at hand, designed for use.
 These themes aren’t theory; they are the way of Jesus at street level.